compsocialscience/summer-institute/host.md

 ### Eligibility

 We expect that all applicants to host a partner location will have a strong pre-existing connection to the SICSS program.
 If you have not hosted a SICSS partner location previously or did not participate in a SICSS program with Matt and Chris, please email us before applying.
+Also, all applications should include at least one faculty member (even if that faculty member does not have a strong pre-existing connection to SICSS).

 ### How to Apply